SAWS1 and PIE Application Forms

-SAR 7 (Semi-Annual Report) form: Help CalFresh recipients fill out the SAR 7 form in order to submit a 6-month report form, which is required in order to keep receiving CalFresh benfits.
+Help CalFresh recipients fill out the SAR 7 form in order to submit a 6-month report form, which is required in order to keep receiving CalFresh benfits.
 Download this SAR 7 training document, with detailed instructional notes on how to fill out the SAR 7.
-Beginning on July 1, 2016, there was a change to CalFresh regulations, eliminating "change reporting".
-This means all cases will have to complete a SAR 7.
+All customers will have to complete a SAR 7.

-- Households that have a one year certification period will need to submit a SAR 7 in the 6th month.
+- Most households have a one year certification period and will need to submit a SAR 7 in the 6th month.

-Recertification Form: Download and fill out the Recertification Form, which is required in order to renew benefits at the end of a certification period (1 year for most households; 2 years for some seniors and people with disabilities).
+Download and fill out the Recertification Form, which is required in order to renew benefits at the end of a certification period (1 year for most households; 3 years for some seniors and people with disabilities).

-Fact Sheets: DHHS has created a series of dowloadable fact sheets for partners, explaining the application and eligibility processes for many different Social Services programs, including CalFresh, MediCal, and information on special circumstances for specific populations.
-Click here to view and download fact sheets.
+DHHS has created a series of dowloadable information sheets for partners, explaining the application and eligibility processes for many different Social Services programs, including CalFresh, Medi-Cal, and information on special circumstances for specific populations.
+Click here to view and download info sheets.
 Topics include:

 - What happens and what to expect after submitting a CalFresh and/or Medi-Cal application in Humboldt County

 - CalFresh and MediCal for specific populations such as students, Native Americans, seniors age 60+, persons with disabilities